vercel/pkg/readme.md

 process.pkg.defaultEntrypoint  | undefined           | /snapshot/project/app.js   |
 require.main.filename          | /project/app.js     | /snapshot/project/app.js   |

-Hence, in order to make use of the file collected at packaging time (make use of own JS file or serve an asset) you should take `__filename`, `__dirname`, `process.pkg.defaultEntrypoint` or `require.main.filename` as a base for your path calculations.
+Hence, in order to make use of a file collected at packaging time (`require` a javascript file or serve an asset) you should take `__filename`, `__dirname`, `process.pkg.defaultEntrypoint` or `require.main.filename` as a base for your path calculations.
-One way is just `require` or `require.resolve` because they use current `__dirname` by default.
-But they are applicable to javascript files only.
+For javascript files you can just `require` or `require.resolve` because they use current `__dirname` by default.
 For assets use `path.join(__dirname, '../path/to/asset')`.
 Learn more about `path.join` in
 [Detecting assets in source code](#detecting-assets-in-source-code).

-On the other hand, in order to access real file system (pick up a user's JS plugin or list user's directory) you should take `process.cwd()` or `path.dirname(process.execPath)`.
+On the other hand, in order to access real file system at run time (pick up a user's external javascript plugin, json configuration or even get a list of user's directory) you should take `process.cwd()` or `path.dirname(process.execPath)`.

 ## Detecting assets in source code